 LUCKILY, while browsing the android app, I came across this one ongoing request that had two unique headers which caught my attention.
 They were -

-contained some kind of SHA1 hash and from the name it looked like it was of the app's certificate.
+X-Android-Cert contained some kind of SHA1 hash and from the name, it looked like it was of the app's certificate.
 To test it out -

 /META-INF which contains the certificate file.
-To view information related to certificate I used
+To view information related to the certificate, I used

 keytool -printcert -file CERT.RSA